hivehelsinki/tech-report/README.md

 - `./public/landingPageLogo.svg`: The logo of your school that will be shown in the signIn page
 - `./public/logo.svg`: The logo in the navbar

+You can edit the `config.yml` file to change:
+- the app title
+- faulty devices list
+- hosts list

 <br /><br />